rhysc25/CamEngUniNotes/Year 2/2P3/EntropyInMaterials.md

 Using $x$ to represent mole fractions, where $x_i=n_i/n$:
 $\Delta S=-nk_B (x_a\ln(x_a)+x_b\ln(x_b))$

-No we can see than the entropy of mixing is extensive in the limit of large systems (the thermodynamic limit), proportional to n and a function of the composition of the material.
+Now we can see than the entropy of mixing is extensive in the limit of large systems (the thermodynamic limit), proportional to n and a function of the composition of the material.

 It is also necessarily positive, creating many more configurations the system can explore

+Max entropy increase occurs when mixed in proportion, 50-50.

 **Ideal Gases**